KrishnaM05/Directing-Customers-to-Subscription-Products-through-App-Behavior-Analysis/README.md

 - **Negatively Affecting features to enrollment:** LoanCount, VerifyCountry, Alerts, age, numscreens, Login, ResendToken, etc, if we see all these features are irritating & no user want to do this.
 ![image](https://user-images.githubusercontent.com/47801267/71058275-4201c280-2185-11ea-89c0-f141d27bf92e.png)
 ![image](https://user-images.githubusercontent.com/47801267/71058295-5e056400-2185-11ea-89e9-ddeadecd27ed.png)

-https://github.com/GreatestAnalyst/Directing-Customers-to-Subscription-Products-through-App-Behavior-Analysis
+- To contribute into the project follow below link.... https://github.com/GreatestAnalyst/Directing-Customers-to-Subscription-Products-through-App-Behavior-Analysis